Jaimilit/CrossFit/README.md

 I start with a table of terms to know on the left.
 I feel that it is important to understand some terms because if a person will join a CrossFit class, he/she/they will not feel so lost if they don't understand the terminology.
 The terms provide some basic explanations that a person will experience in any CrossFit class.
 On the right, I provide an image of Katrin Davíðsdóttir during one of her competitions as motivation for the audience.

 Next I provide some famous WODs as examples of what workouts one is likely to experience in a CrossFit class.
 I got the motivation for this from the Love Running Project, in which they provided times and running locations.
 However, here I have provided famous WODs instead to give the user a sense of some of the WODs they will encounter.
 Again, I use a lot of female names/workouts to motivate women to want to join.
 The image in the background is of a kettlebell and will often be used during CrossFit classes.
+Additionally, I use fontawesome icons to show strength for the workouts.

 Contact Us Page
 This page provides the user a form in which he/she/they can contact us if wanting more information about CrossFit.
 It also uses a radio button to ask the user why he/she/they are interested in CrossFit, so that we can provide information accordingly.
 It asks to provide first name, last name, and email address.
 I also have included an image of a barbell, which is a dark image to keep with the theme.